-A net impairment loss of HK\$109,286,000 (2022: HK\$384,742,000) on owned vessels classified in property, plant and equipment was recognized at 31 December 2023 to reflect the Group's change in the expectation of the global economic and the dry bulk shipping industry outlook which affect the assumptions applied in estimation of the value in use and fair value less cost of disposal of the Group's owned vessels.
-The impairment loss on owned vessels is non-cash in nature and does not have impact on the operating cash flows of the Group.
+A net reversal of impairment loss of HK\$15,148,000 on owned vessels classified in property, plant and equipment was recognized at 31 December 2024 to reflect the Group's change in the expectation of the global economic and the dry bulk shipping industry outlook which affect the assumptions applied in estimation of the value in use and fair value less cost of disposal of the Group's owned vessels as compared to 2023.
+The net reversal of impairment loss on owned vessels is non-cash in nature and does not have impact on the operating cash flows of the Group.

-Details of the events that led to the recognition of impairment loss, the impairment indicators, key assumptions applied in the value in use calculation and fair value less cost of disposal, recoverable amounts of impaired assets and the sensitivity analysis are provided in note 5 and note 11(a).
+Details of the events that led to the recognition of reversal of impairment loss, reversal of impairment indicators, key assumptions applied in the value in use calculation and fair value less cost of disposal, recoverable amounts of impaired assets and the sensitivity analysis are provided in note 5 and note 10(a).